 Link DEAR Accounts to Amazon Manual Journals Types

-Map Amazon Manual Journals Types to the appropriate account from your DEAR Chart of Accounts.
+Map Amazon Manual Journals Types to the appropriate accounts from your DEAR Chart of Accounts.
 This is required in order to process fees from Amazon.

-When you disconnect from the Amazon store, DEAR removes all associations between DEAR objects and Amazon, including Log and Product Catalogue.
+When you disconnect from the Amazon store, DEAR removes all associations between DEAR objects and Amazon, including Log and Product Catalog.

 Products can be loaded from Amazon to DEAR in the Catalog tab by clicking Load Products.

-There are 2 types of product in Amazon: a simple product and a complex product (a product with options/variations, for example, the same product in different colours and sizes).
+There are two types of products in Amazon: a simple product and a complex product (a product with options/variations such as, for example, the same product in different colours and sizes).